 - Click Create Volume in the main VeraCrypt window.

-- Select Create an encrypted file container, then click Next.
+- Select Create an encrypted file container, then continue to the next screen.

-- Choose Standard VeraCrypt volume unless you specifically need a hidden volume layout.
+- Choose Standard VeraCrypt volume unless you deliberately need a hidden-volume layout.

-- Move the mouse inside the window until VeraCrypt has enough entropy, then click Format.
+- Move the mouse inside the window when prompted for randomness, then format the container.

-To mount the container later, select an empty slot, click Select File, choose the container you created, and then click Mount.
-After you enter the password, the volume appears in your file manager like another drive.
+To mount the container later, select an empty slot, click Select File, choose the container file, and then mount it with the password.
+Debian’s file manager should show the mounted volume like another drive while VeraCrypt keeps the backing file encrypted on disk.

 Update or Remove VeraCrypt on Debian